 This randomized, single-blinded controlled clinical trial reports on patients presenting to the Graduate Periodontology Clinic at the University of Louisville, Kentucky, and requiring ARP for the purpose of implant placement.
 This study was conducted in accordance with the Helsinki Declaration for the ethical principles for medical research involving human subjects, as revised in 2013.
-The study was approved by the institutional review board (IRB) of University of Louisville, Kentucky, protocol #047.06.
-The study was registered at the US National Library of Medicine (ClinicalTrials.gov: NCT01901783).
-The present study complies with the Consolidated Standards of Reporting Trials (CONSORT) guidelines.15
+The study was approved by the Institutional Review Board (IRB) of University of Louisville, Kentucky, protocol #047.06.
+The study was registered at U.S. national library of medicine (ClinicalTrials.gov: NCT01901783).
+The present study complied with the Consolidated Standards Of Reporting Trials (CONSORT) guidelines.15